Software-defined Dynamic 5G Network Slice Management for Industrial Internet of Things: Abstract

 \section{Abstract}

 This paper addresses the challenges of delivering fine-grained Quality of Service (QoS) and communication determinism over 5G wireless networks for real-time and autonomous needs of Industrial Internet of Things (IIoT) applications while effectively sharing network resources.
-Specifically, this work presents DANSM, a dynamic and autonomous network slice management middleware for 5G-based IIoT use cases, such as adaptive robotic repair. \ifshort The novelty of our approach lies in (1) its heuristics algorithm that solves an optimization problem at runtime to manage the network slices among contending sub-tasks of the IIoT application, and (2) its realization as a microservice that can be deployed in the 5G core control plane. \else The novelty of our approach lies in (1) its use of multiple M/M/1 queues to formulate a 5G network resource scheduling optimization problem comprising service-level and system-level objectives; (2) the design of a heuristics-based solution to overcome the NP-hard properties of this optimization problem, and (3) how it dynamically and autonomously provisions and manages 5G network slices used to deliver predictable communications to IIoT use cases. \fi The results of experiments evaluating DANSM on our testbed comprising a Free5GC-based core and UERANSIM-based simulations reveal that it can efficiently balance the traffic load in the data plane thereby reducing the end-to-end response time and improve the service performance by finishing $34\%$ more subtasks than Modified Greedy Algorithm (MGA), $64\%$ more subtasks than First Fit Descending (FFD) approach and $22\%$ more subtasks than Best Fit Descending (BFD) approach while minimizing the operational costs.
+Specifically, this work presents DANSM, a software-defined, dynamic and autonomous network slice management middleware for 5G-based IIoT use cases, such as adaptive robotic repair. \ifshort The novelty of our approach lies in (1) its heuristics algorithm that solves an optimization problem at runtime to manage the network slices among contending sub-tasks of the IIoT application, and (2) its realization as a microservice that can be deployed in the 5G core control plane. \else The novelty of our approach lies in (1) the use of multiple M/M/1 queues to formulate a 5G network resource scheduling optimization problem comprising service-level and system-level objectives; (2) the design of a heuristics-based solution to overcome the NP-hard properties of this optimization problem, and (3) the implementation of a software-defined solution that incorporates the heuristics to dynamically and autonomously provision and manage 5G network slices that deliver predictable communications to IIoT use cases. \fi Empirical studies evaluating DANSM on our testbed comprising a Free5GC-based core and UERANSIM-based simulations reveal that the software-defined DANSM solution can efficiently balance the traffic load in the data plane thereby reducing the end-to-end response time and improve the service performance by completing $34\%$ more subtasks than a Modified Greedy Algorithm (MGA), $64\%$ more subtasks than First Fit Descending (FFD) and $22\%$ more subtasks than Best Fit Descending (BFD) approaches all while minimizing operational costs.